TAbramovskaya/SML-metabase-final-project/README.md

 ### Overview

 This project is dedicated to performing an RFM (Recency, Frequency, Monetary) analysis on transactional data from a retail pharmacy chain.
+The results will be visualized and explored using Metabase.

 ### The dataset